 The PHA will allow families who initially qualified to live in an excepted unit to remain when circumstances change due to circumstances beyond the remaining family members' control.

 In all other cases, the PHA will provide written notice to the family and owner within 10 business days of making the determination.
 The family will be given 30 days from the date of the notice to move out of the PBV unit.
-If the family does not move out within this 30-day time frame, the PHA will terminate the housing assistance payments at the expiration of this 30-day time frame, the PHA will terminate the housing assistance payments at the expiration of this 30-day time frame, the PHA will terminate the housing assistance payments at the expiration of this 30-day time frame, the PHA will terminate the housing assistance payments at the expiration of this 30-day time frame.
+If the family does not move out within this 30-day time frame, the PHA will terminate the housing assistance payments at the expiration of this 30-day time frame, the PHA will terminate the housing assistance payments at the expiration of this 30-. day period.